-When your child goes to school, or takes part in an activity organised by the school, it is the school's duty to ensure they are kept safe from harm.
+When your child goes to school or takes part in an activity organised by the school, it is the school's duty to ensure they are kept safe from harm.

-There has been much in the media over recent years about historic child abuse, but, tragically, we know that child abuse still occurs today.
+There has been much in the media over recent years about historical child abuse, but, tragically, we know that child abuse still occurs today.
 If you are being abused or your child is being abused at school, even if you suspect something is wrong, you should inform the police immediately so that an investigation can take place.

 Making a school child abuse claim for compensation